nnkennard/peer-review-profiler/README.md

 [
   {
     "review_text": "This is the first review.
-This is the second sentence of the first review.", "tokenized_review_text": ["This is the first review.", "This is the second sentence of the first review."], "review_id": "review_id_1"
+This is the second sentence of the first review.", "review_sentences": ["This is the first review.", "This is the second sentence of the first review."], "review_id": "review_id_1"
   },
   {
     "review_text": "This is the second review.",
-    "tokenized_review_text": ["This is the second review.", "This is the second sentence of the second review."], "review_id": "review_id_2"
+    "review_sentences": ["This is the second review.", "This is the second sentence of the second review."], "review_id": "review_id_2"
   },
 ]
 ```

+The `tokenized_review_text` field is optional.
+If not supplied, the sentences in review_text are separated using NLTK.

 ## Analysis